mhulse/vagrant-latmp/README.md

 $ vagrant ssh
 # Stop VM:
 $ vagrant halt
+# Terminate the use of any resources by the virtual machine:
+$ vagrant destroy
+# Completely remove the box file:
+$ vagrant box remove
 ```

 A full list of Vagrant’s CLI commands can be found here: [Command-Line Interface](https://www.vagrantup.com/docs/cli/).